egony/cc2652p_cc1352p_RF-STAR/firmware/coordinator/README.md

 Available TX power values: -20, -18, -15, -12, -10, -9, -6, -5, -3, 0, 1..20

 ### LEDs description
-- Green (DIO7) turns ON when the network is running, blinking when joining enable
+- Green (DIO7) turns OFF when the network is running, blinking when joining enable
 - Red (DIO6) flashed when APS frame received
 - When stick restarted - both double blinking (depends on zigbee-heardsman status and **disable_led** configuration)